 "Regrettably, due to medical circumstances beyond his control, Craig Bierko will not be resuming his role as Miss Trunchbull," representatives for the production said in a statement.
 "Craig informed production that his injuries have made it necessary to withdraw from Matilda.
 With regrets, the producers have accepted that he will not return to the show in January."

 "Trunchbull is a physically demanding role; and while I tried to perform, despite my injuries, the speed with which I am healing is not fast enough to resume performances in the near future," Bierko said in a statement.
 "I am extremely disappointed that I will be unable to return to Matilda.
 I'm deeply grateful to the producers, cast and crew for their warmth and support."

 Bierko played 20 performances in Matilda.
 Chris Hoch, who understudies the role of Trunchbull, was given a contract to play the evil headmistress for the duration of Bierko's originally scheduled absence into January.

-Tony Award-winning director Matthew Warchus (God of Carnage, The Norman Conquests, Boeing-Boeing, La Bête, Ghost) staged the inventive, kid-packed musical that has a book by Dennis Kelly and a score by Tim Minchin.
+A replacement for the role of Miss Trunchbull has not been announced.
+Tony Award-winning director Matthew Warchus ( God of Carnage, The Norman Conquests, Boeing-Boeing, La Bête, Ghost) staged the inventive, kid-packed musical that has a book by Dennis Kelly and a score by Tim Minchin.
 It opened on Broadway April 11.